 Witty street scenes catch our eye and make us smile.
-I usually need to feel relaxed and well-caffeinated to spot these moments, and often they’re at locations that I’ve walked past numerous times but hadn’t paid close attention to before.
+I usually need to feel relaxed and well caffeinated to spot these moments.
+And often they’re at locations that I’ve walked past many times but didn’t pay close attention to.

-In complete contrast to the previous photography tip, try filling your frame with LOTS of things.
+In complete contrast to the previous photography tip, try filling your frame with many of things.
 I can sense my early photography tutors shuddering!

 It’s also an easy and creative way to convey a sense of chaos, panic, or excitement.

-Be inspired by ordinary and unsightly objects such as rubbish bins, grafitti, and old buildings.
-Keep your composition simple then experiment in Lightroom with adjusting colours and tones.
+Be inspired by ordinary and unsightly objects such as rubbish bins, graffiti, and old buildings.
+Keep your composition simple and experiment in Lightroom with adjusting colors and tones.

-Think about how you felt about the environment when you clicked the shutter, and let that feeling direct which post-production techniques you use.
+Think about how you felt about the environment when you clicked the shutter.
+Let that feeling direct which post-production techniques you use.

-I’ve mentioned empathy last, but it’s the most important to me.
+This is the most important to me.
 So much about street photography is about being sensitive to other people’s emotions, cultures, and privacy.
-My agenda is always to depict life that is quirky, beautiful, and says something honest and meaningful about the subject.
+My agenda is always to depict that life that is quirky, beautiful, and says something honest and meaningful about the subject.

-There are plenty of moments when I’ve put my camera down during a street photography shoot because clicking the shutter was not appropriate.
+There are plenty of moments when I’ve put my camera down during a street photography shoot.
+There are plenty of times when clicking the shutter was not appropriate.

-Photographing the streets and people around you is a fantastic way to hone your observational skills and document the heritage and atmosphere of a city or town.
+Photographing the streets and people around you is a fantastic way to hone your observational skills.
+And you get to document the heritage and atmosphere of a city or town.